 As a DNP graduate, you’ll have the training to lead the way in eliminating health disparities and promoting quality and safety for a patient population or a broad community.

 3. Evidence-Based Practice

 DNP graduates are leaders in evidence-based practice.
-The curricula will help you cultivate the skills needed to:
+The curriculum will help you cultivate the skills needed to:

 4. Information Systems/Technology and Patient Care Technology

-One distinguishing trait of DNP graduates is that they can use information systems and technology to improve patient care.
+A distinguishing trait of DNP graduates is they can use information systems and technology to improve patient care.

 The curricula will teach you how to assess the efficacy of patient care technology.
 You’ll also learn to use technology for quality improvement and administrative decision-making.